pxai/mean-aws-sample/README.md

 * Add .Dockerfile

 Use this commands:
-To build the image, inside the directory where Dockerfile resides type:
+To build the image, inside the directory where Dockerfile resides type.
+Notice the trailing dot:
 ```
-$ docker build -t pello/mean-aws-sample
+$ docker build -t pello/mean-aws-sample .
 ```
 To run the container
 ```